Agadez Uranium Project

 - Substantial number of follow-up targets identified for future exploration programs

 “The Results and significant intersections have confirmed Agadez as prospective for uranium and have significantly improved our geological understanding of the Project.
 Importantly, with potential for higher grade areas of mineralisation within the Takardeit Inferred Mineral Resource, ENRG has used this data to define and guide the exploration program which is currently underway.”

 Geological map of the Permits showing the NGM and Paladin drill hole locations and main prospects

-- Paladin’s drill program targeted regional identification of high-grade uranium mineralization in the Lower Carboniferous stratigraphy as well as in shallow Jurassic sediments similar to those hosting the Takardeit resource.
+- Paladin’s drill program targeted regional identification of high-grade uranium mineralization in the Lower Carboniferous stratigraphy as well as in shallow Jurassic sediments similar to those hosting the Takardeit deposit.